 Manufactured at Harper Ferry, the Model 1819 rifle was followed by multiple Hall carbine designs, though each was still less than ideal for general issue to the infantry.
 By the mid-19thcentury, gunmakers were finally successful in tackling many of the earlier problems with breech loading firearms such as gas leak at the breech, which had plagued the Hall system.
 Also, modern manufacturing techniques had made it practical to produce them in larger numbers.

 Unfortunately, high costs, complicated logistics, and changing Civil War battle tactics made breech loading rifles and carbines largely confined to use by specialized units such as sharpshooters and cavalry.
-They were especially favored by the latter because they were easier to reload on horseback.
+This Civil War Union rifle model was especially favored by the latter because they were easier to reload on horseback.
 Several other American breechloading designs were developed both prior to and during the war and saw use on the battlefield as well.